fernandotonon/QtMeshEditor/README.md

   - View the bones
   - Animation Preview - Shows a list of animations and allows the animation preview.
   - Renaming Animation
-  - View keyframes positions and values
+  - View keyframe positions and values
 * Import/Export
   - Export mesh in older versions
-  - Other 3D Format Importer - Can convert any 3D format provided by ASSIMP to Ogre Mesh, Material and Skeleton
+  - Other 3D Format Importer - Can convert any 3D format provided by ASSIMP to Ogre Mesh, Material, and Skeleton
+  - Other 3D Format Exporter - Can export the mesh to any other format supported by ASSIMP.

 ### :computer: Install from release binaries
 #### :apple: macOS